erlandbo/TDT4290/models/SSED/README.md

 Corresponding files:
 - audio_22092022.WAV and lidar_data_with_audio_timestamps_22.csv

-The recording were taken from hours 10 to 12.37.
-There were no precipitation and approximately 11-13 celsius degrees.

 | Class   | Train   | Val  | Test|
 | ------- | --- | --- |---|